SaraKazemzadeAttar/Sport-News-RSS-Channel-telegramBot/README.md

 # Sport-News-RSS-Channel-telegramBot
-This Python bot fetches the latest post from an RSS feed every 10 minutes and sends it to a Telegram channel.
-It is good for notifying subscribers the news.
+This Python bot fetches the latest post from an RSS feed every 10 minutes and sends it to a Telegram channel,keeping subscribers informed about the latest news or content.

 Features